 - 1. All forms of life are so closely interlinked that disturbance in one gives rise to imbalance in the others. - 2.
-There is an urgent need to educate people to adopt environment-friendly practices and reorient their activities in such a way that our development is harmonious with other life forms and is sustainable.
+If species of plants and animals become endangered, they cause degradation in the environment, which may threaten human being's own existence.

-- 3. If species of plants and animals become endangered, they cause degradation in the environment, which may threaten human being's own existence. - 4.
-There is an increasing consciousness of the fact that such conservation with sustainable use is possible only with the involvement and cooperation of local communities and individuals.
+- 3. There is an urgent need to educate people to adopt environment-friendly practices and reorient their activities in such a way that our development is harmonious with other life forms and is sustainable. - 4.
+There is an increasing consciousness of the fact that such conservation with sustainable use is possible only with the involvement and cooperation of local communities and individuals. - 6.
+For this, the development of institutional structures at local levels is necessary.
+The critical problem is not merely the conservation of species nor the habitat but the continuation of process of conservation.
+The Government of India along with 155 other nations have signed the Convention of